-We have a team of teachers, administrators and parents studying what we test and when for elementary students.
+During the curriculum review process, the district determines appropriate assessments for elementary students.
 While we need data for decision making, we also need to balance time allocated for testing with what is best for teaching and learning.

-Historically we have used NWEA, MEAP (now M-STEP), Grosse Pointe Writing, and 5th Grade Honors Placement Tests in addition to classroom assessments.
+Historically we have used NWEA, M-STEP, Fountas and Pinnell, Grosse Pointe Writing, and 5th Grade Honors Placement Tests in addition to classroom assessments.

-More information on testing will be distributed and posted as it is determined.
+More information on testing will be distributed and posted by the district as it is determined.